Local SEO vs National SEO: What Do You Need?

 The right SEO strategy depends on how customers actually find and compare you.
 If your best leads come from people looking for a provider in a specific place, local SEO should usually come first.
 If your offer is sold across the country and buyers care more about expertise than proximity, national SEO may be the stronger route.

 The mistake is trying to do both without a decision framework.
 Most businesses get better results when they start with the search model that matches their real revenue pattern.
-That is why comparing local SEO with broader SEO planning matters, especially when pricing and scope are being shaped through pages like SEO pricing, resources such as a local SEO audit, reputation work through reviews and reputation, and glossary concepts like Google Maps SEO.
+That is why comparing local SEO with broader SEO planning matters when pricing and scope are being shaped.
+Useful inputs include SEO pricing, a local SEO audit, reviews and reputation, and Google Maps SEO.
 Google's own SEO starter guide still reinforces that intent-matching and page quality matter at both scales.

 What local SEO is trying to achieve